mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/azure/index.md

 enterprise: false
 ---

-The following procedure describes creating a Konvoy cluster in Azure.
+The following procedure describes creating a DKP cluster in Azure.